-Wives should err on the side of caution when separating from narcissistic, manipulative husbands, writes Zoe Bloom
+Wives should err on the side of caution when divorcing narcissistic, manipulative husbands, writes Zoe Bloom.

 Separation is undoubtedly awful for everyone.
-Separation from someone with a difficult personality issue - borderline or narcissistic personality disorder - is terrifying.
+Separation from a narcissist with a difficult personality issue - a borderline personality disorder - is terrifying.
 The manipulation, fear and control experienced during the marriage is played out on a new stage, the English legal system.
 Lawyers, judges and mediators become the audience to whom the narcissist performs.
 It is easy to feel powerless particularly when the patterns experienced during the relationship continue during the separation.